 Enjoy the dish while it is hot.
 Be careful, though, because you would not want to burn your palate.

 Chinese Steamed Glutinous Rice with Chicken is also known as: Loh Mai KaiLo Mai Kai糯米鸡

 Soak glutinous rice and dried mushrooms for at least 5 hours.
 Do not discard water used to soak dried mushrooms.

-Sauté shallots and garlic over medium heat until fragrant, then add glutinous rice and the rest of the ingredients in (B) and cook until glutinous rice is evenly mixed with the sauces.
+Sauté shallots and garlic over medium heat until fragrant.
+Then, add glutinous rice and the rest of the ingredients in (B).
+Mix thoroughly until glutinous rice blends in evenly with the sauces.

-Transfer glutinous rice to a plate to steam for 45 minutes.
+Transfer glutinous rice to a plate.
 Add 2 tablespoons of mushroom water.
+Steam for 45 minutes.

-Then, cook the marinated ingredients over medium heat until chicken is cooked.
-Gravy may be thickened with starch mixture.
-Optionally, you may lightly sauté slices of Chinese sausages.
+Cook the marinated ingredients over medium heat until chicken is cooked.
+Gravy may be thickened with corn starch mixture.
+Optionally, you may lightly sauté the slices of Chinese sausages.

-Place chicken, mushroom, Chinese sausage and some gravy into a bowl and finally fill it up with glutinous rice.
-Cover bowls with aluminium foil and steam for another 10 minutes or freeze them for later consumption.
+Place chicken, mushroom, Chinese sausage and some gravy into a bowl.
+Then, fill it up with glutinous rice.
+Cover bowl with aluminum foil and steam for another 10 minutes.
+Alternatively, freeze them for later consumption.
 Enjoy Chinese steamed glutinous rice fresh out of the steamer.